Vue integration guide

 In the dashboard, you’ll see errors reported with extra debugging info in a “Vue” tab.
 For example:

-Vue error information in the the dashboard
+Vue error information in the dashboard

 Reporting unhandled errors